-The Alert Levels Chart was designed and created by the ALSDE Safe Schools Task Force members to assist school districts with local emergency planning efforts.
+The Emergency Response Protocols were designed and created by the ALSDE Safe Schools Task Force members to assist school districts with local emergency planning efforts.

 - June 27, 2018